HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 ## COVID-19 impact on ecommerce

-COVID-19 has had a huge impact on the world and necessitated an even bigger move to online.
+COVID-19 has had a huge impact on the world and necessitated an even bigger move online.
 Measuring the total increase in ecommerce platforms is influenced by the greatly increased detection undertaken in part for this chapter.
 So instead we look at some of the platforms that were already being detected and note an increase in their usage - particularly since March 2020 when COVID started impacting large parts of the world:

 {{ figure_markup(
   image="ecommerce-vendor-growth-covid-19-impact.png",